formkit/docs-content/3.inputs/dropdown.md

     name: "load-on-created",
     type: "boolean",
     default: "false",
-    "description": "When set to `true`, the dropdown will load the options when the node is created."
+    "description": "When set to <code>true</code>, the dropdown will load the options when the node is created."
   },
   {
     "name": "max",
     "type": "number | string",
     "default": "undefined",
-    "description": "If you would like to limit the number of options that can be selected, you can use the `max` prop (applies only to multi-select)."
+    "description": "If you would like to limit the number of options that can be selected, you can use the <code>max</code> prop (applies only to multi-select)."
   },
   {
     "name": "deselect",
     "type": "boolean",
     "default": "true",
-    "description": "When set to `false`, the end-user cannot deselect a selected option form the listbox."
+    "description": "When set to <code>false</code>, the end-user cannot deselect a selected option form the listbox."
   },
   {
     prop: "popover",